World Class Photo Tour Adventures in Southeast Asia, India & Bhutan

 Southeast Asia Unleashed!

-The four UNESCO World Heritage sites we visit are Ayutthaya, Thailand; Luang Prabang, Laos; Angkor wat & Environs, Cambodia; and Hoi An, Vietnam.
+The four UNESCO World Heritage sites we visit are Ayutthaya, Thailand; Luang Prabang, Laos; Angkor wat & Environs, Cambodia.
 Plus a lot more great photo opportunities off the beaten path!

 India is an unimaginable feast for the senses.
 From a photographer’s perspective, especially those interested in people, culture, street, and historical grandeur, there is nowhere else in the known galaxy that offers such an incredible diversity of photographic possibilities.